CiscoDevNet/project-mcgruff/README.md

    Allow this to complete (approx. 35 minutes).

-   Output will indicate the DNS name of the Active Directory management instance (for connection via RDP) and the Secrets Manager name of the admin credentia:
+   Output will indicate the DNS name of the Active Directory management instance (for connection via RDP) and the  [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) name of the admin credentia:

    TBD EXAMPLE